-Vintage Diamond Cuts February 18, 2015 – Posted in: Jewelry Blog
+Vintage Diamond Cuts and Shapes February 18, 2015 – Posted in: Jewelry Blog

 Below is our definitive list of the diamond cuts that were popular throughout the early 1900’s.
 Most of these vintage diamond cuts are still very popular.
 Some of the diamond cuts have since waned in popularity.

 Here is the list of the most common vintage and antique diamonds cuts:

 - Antique Rose Cut Diamond